 Importance of your Brand image

 For a long time, China has been suffering from its “low-quality product” reputation, but also as a counterfeit market.
-But from now, time has passed and things have changed.
+But now, the time has passed and things have changed.
 They’re trying hard to get rid of this reputation, at a point that whether they’re dealing with local or international companies, a trust relationship will have to be built.
 Without trust, no business.

 Why is trust so important?

 In the past, fake and harmful products got commercialized.
 And more than losing money, some people’s health got jeopardized because of the greediness of some businessmen.
-Also, consumers don’t want to be cheated anymore.
+Also, consumers don’t want to be cheated on anymore.
 They don’t want to buy an appealing product and realize later on that the quality is very bad, or the product itself is harmful.

 In China, branding is everything.
 People are ready to buy ten times the price of a product for a branded one, compared to a non-branded product.